pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/modelchain.rst

   method is used to calculate cell temperature.
 If ``ModelChain.temperature_model`` is set to any other model, ``'module_temperature'`` is ignored.
 * ambient air temperature (``'temp_air'``).
 In this case ``ModelChain.temperature_model``
-  is used to calculate cell temeprature.
+  is used to calculate cell temperature.

 Cell temperature models also can use irradiance as input.
 All cell temperature models expect POA irradiance (``'poa_global'``) as  input.
 When